huanyichuang/wpcf7-twaddress/readme.txt

 1. Click **address** button to add a new address tag.
 2. The tag will be put into the contact form automatically.
 3. The new fields will be displayed in the form.
+4. Use **Location Range** to limit the options of the dropdown menu.
+5. Use **Location Excluded** to exclude the options of the dropdown menu.

 == Changelog ==